johnnymetz/johnny-metz-blog/content/posts/why-django-custom-managers-dont-always-run.md

 Store.objects.filter(storeproduct__product=product)
 ```

-This query targets the `Store` model with a join to the through table for the condition.
+This query is built from `Store`, so the `StoreProduct` manager is never applied.

 Use the fix from the previous section: